Monday, February 1, 2021

 While from the ultimate perspective—as demonstrated by the quotes from Mipam, Mǎzǔ, Musō, and Chökyi Nyima Rinpoche that have been present in this essay and its first part—, there is no distinction between appearance and emptiness.
 Yet, it remains the case that we usually like the experiences of being musically attuned—these experiences are still tied to our karmically conditioned mode of being.
 The moment we like the experience, the equanimity required to see the nature of things is lost:

-What Miaohui and Musō suggest is therefore that sometimes an aesthetics of silence is needed.
+What Miaohui and Musō suggest is, therefore, that sometimes an aesthetics of silence is needed.
 It was the silence, not the sounds, that afforded a blossoming encounter with emptiness for the subject in Miaohui's verse.
 The way to approach the samarasa of meditative equipoise as intimately as possible with musical instruments might thus be to play nothing on them at all.
 During the musical moments where sounds are absent, we are allowed to extend our nondual awareness even when there is nothing 'attractive' perceived.
-The "principles of Buddhism" is, however, not present in all musical silences.
+The "principles of Buddhism", as Miaohui puts it, is, however, not present in all musical silences equally.
 This is because in most musical silences, we are 'present' with the 'mental' resonances—the aftertaste—of the sounds of music.
 In such silences, the atmosphere or the mood of the piece is affectively present—a presence that can be affirmed as something that we want to be in.
 In other words, just because there suddenly is a musical silence, does not mean that we are not still affectively tuned and still in a state of aesthetic relishing.

 Atmospheres and moods are those background feeling states that transcend particular phenomena such as individual sounds.
 Being musically attuned is to be nondually attuned to an 'atmosphere'or what Nishida called the kokoro no kūkan, the "space of the heart/mind" as contrasted to the space of things (mono no kūkan)–the space of nonduality as contrasted to the space of phenomenal objects.
 This kokoro no kūkan is not some kind of 'interior' or 'introspective' state but a nondual attunement in which any difference between 'interior' and 'exterior' is transcended.
 Being musically attuned to a mood or atmosphere, therefore, continues even when there is an absence of sound because the attunement transcends particular sounds.